behzadam/rickandmortygraphql/README.md

-## Simple example of React Query and Graphql
+# Simple example of React Query and Graphql

+- React Query
+- Axios
+- Graphql Codegen
+- Rick and Morty API

 To run on your local machine: